Creating a Disaster Simulation for Nursing Students

 Philip, a high school athlete, was captain of a championship basketball team.
 He had the passion and personality to be a great nurse and wanted to follow in his mother’s footsteps in the profession.
 Unfortunately, his grade point average (GPA) was below the cutoff for admission to his local nursing program.

 Dreams of joining the nursing profession were halted for both of these potentially excellent nurses, both of them first-generation Americans and members of populations underrepresented in nursing.
 Some prelicensure nursing schools use a comprehensive approach for admission, but far too many still use academic achievements and standardized test scores as the sole criteria for accepting students into their program.
-Admission to nursing schools in the United States remains far from standardized, even though all nurses must pass the same national […]
+Admission to nursing schools in the United States remains far from standardized, even though all nurses must pass the same national licensing exam […]

 2024-03-20T13:47:18-04:00March 6th, 2024|Nursing, nursing students|1 Comment